evhub/coconut/DOCS.md

 The Coconut kernel will always compile using the parameters: `--target sys --line-numbers --keep-lines --no-wrap-types`.

-Coconut also provides the following api commands:
+Coconut also provides the following commands:

 - `coconut --jupyter notebook` will ensure that the Coconut kernel is available and launch a Jupyter/IPython notebook.
 - `coconut --jupyter console` will launch a Jupyter/IPython console using the Coconut kernel.